Disney Throwback

 This idea was both a success and a fail because while it was creating new business for the Disney Institute, it wasn’t enough to justify using the whole facility.
 So in 2003, the Disney Institute facility was shut down to be reimagined into a new Disney Vacation Club resort, Disney’s Saratoga Springs!
 After a slight makeover of the existing property, Disney’s Saratoga Springs resort opened to the public on May 17, 2004.
 The resort has an 1880’s Victorian theme inspired by upstate New York — how fitting!
 If you’re in Disney Springs, feel free to take a short ferry ride over to Disney’s Saratoga Springs to see if you recognize any of the old Disney Institute buildings!

-More on Kait Around The Kingdom: Opening Day at Disney's Animal Kingdom
+More on Kait Around The Kingdom: All About Character Meet & Greets at Walt Disney World

 The Disney Institute Today